Law careers

 A confidential adviser that has direct contact with clients, you'll combine expertise and people skills to provide legal guidance and assistance.
 Once qualified, you can work in private practice, in-house for a commercial or industrial organisation, in local or central government or in the court service.

 If you have a qualifying law degree, the next step is to complete the Solicitors Qualifying Examination (SQE).
 You'll then need to complete two years of qualifying legal work experience, most commonly a training contract.
-If your undergraduate degree isn't in law it's advisable to enroll on a conversion course or SQE preparation course before sitting the examinations.
+If your undergraduate degree isn't in law it's advisable to enrol on a conversion course or SQE preparation course before sitting the examinations.

 Discover the skills you'll need and what you can earn as a solicitor and find out how to become a lawyer.